 - Dented Iron: Right at the end, his back ended up being his Achilles' Heel in Kayfabe and in Real Life.

-- Face–Heel Turn: After his infamous turn in 1995, he was mostly a heel for the rest of his career.
+- Face–Heel Turn: After his infamous turn in 1995, he was mostly heel-ish for the rest of his career. note

 - Finishing Move: The Running Powerslam served as Davey Boy's finisher as a singles competitor.

-- Foreign Wrestling Heel: He qualified when he wrestled in any country other than Britain as a heel, but fit this trope best while a member of Bret Hart's anti-American Hart Foundation stable in 1997.
+- Foreign Wrestling Heel: After 1995, he qualified when he wrestled in any country other than Britain as a heel, but fit this trope best while a member of Bret Hart's anti-American Hart Foundation stable in 1997.